meteficha/sp-haskell-2012-01/outline.md

 * Templates could be in another file.

-* There could be any I/O actions, such as database queries.
+* There could be arbitrary I/O actions, such as database queries.

 ---

+# Type-safe I18n messages

+* I18n messages are generated from a file that does not scare translators.

+* However, a data type is created from them (just like routes).

+* Example:

+    * English:

+            !makefile
+            CommentsHeading: Comments
+            NoComments: There are no comments
+            AddCommentHeading: Add a Comment
+            CommentAuthor author@Text: Comment by #{author}

+    * Portuguese:

+            !makefile
+            CommentsHeading: Comentários
+            NoComments: Não há nenhum comentário
+            AddCommentHeading: Deixar um Comentário
+            CommentAuthor author@Text: Comentário de #{author}

+---

 # Others

-* Type-safe I18n via messages as data types.

 * Subsites, may define their own subroutes.